Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Methodologies

 We conduct our experiments on the publicly available Credit Card Fraud Detection dataset, hosted on Kaggle~\citep{dal2015dataset}.
 This dataset, released by Worldline and the Machine Learning Group of ULB, contains 284,807 anonymized transactions made by European cardholders in September 2013.
 Only 492 of these are labeled as fraudulent, resulting in an extreme class imbalance (approximately 0.17\% fraud rate).
 Each transaction includes 30 features, where 28 have been transformed via principal component analysis (PCA) to protect confidentiality.
 The remaining two features are the Time and Amount.
 The target variable Class is binary, with 1 indicating fraud and 0 otherwise.
 To ensure each feature contributes uniformly to model training, we apply robust normalization to all input features.
 Specifically, for each feature \( x \), we compute its median \( \tilde{x} \) and interquartile range \( \text{IQR}(x) = Q_3(x) - Q_1(x) \), and normalize using Equation~\ref{eq:iqr}:

-This transformation centers features around zero and scales them while remaining robust to outliers a crucial property in fraud detection where anomalies naturally exhibit extreme values.
+This transformation centers features around zero and scales them while remaining robust to outliers, a crucial property in fraud detection where anomalies naturally exhibit extreme values.
 For features where \( \text{IQR}(x) = 0 \), we default to a unit divisor to prevent numerical instability.
-After normalization, we split the dataset into 70\% training and 30\% validation sets as shown in Table~\ref{tab:dataset-split}.
-Stratified sampling will be used to maintain class distribution across splits.
+We then split the dataset into 80\% training, 10\% validation, and 10\% test sets as shown in Table~\ref{tab:dataset-split}.
+Stratified sampling is used to preserve the class distribution across splits.
+Importantly, the splits are strictly disjoint: each transaction is assigned to exactly one subset, and no samples or derived information are shared across training, validation, and test sets, preventing any form of data leakage between partitions.